SAP-samples/teched2022-DA261/exercises/hana_cockpit/ex3/README.md

 9. Click the **Back** button at the top left to return to the Database Overview page.

-## Summary

-You now have ...
-The next exercise provides an overview of the SAP HANA database explorer.

 Continue to [Exercise 4: Security Basics](../ex4/README.md)